Mohrpheus78/Citrix/PVS Admin Toolkit/vDisk Export/Readme.md

 & '.\Export PVS vDisk.ps1' or use the shortcut

 ## Notes
 The script is will generate a XML backup file for you vDisk and all versions in case of a restore.
+If you want to change the root folder you have to modify the shortcut path.